-The debugger uses a client-server architecture to communicate with FPGAs.
+The debugger uses a client-server architecture to communicate with FPGAs over the JTAG interface.
 Client-server architecture lets you work remotely with the debugger using Ethernet as the backbone for client-server communication.
 The debugger can be configured in either the client or server mode.